FAQs About DMCA and Copyright

 What is the DMCA?

 The DMCA is the Digital Millenium Copyright Act of 1998.
 This legislation was enacted by the U.S. Congress in order to meet the unique challenges to traditional copyright law that were posed by digital media.
-UVa's policies with regard to notification of digital copyright violators and sanctions on abuse are based on the provisions of the DMCA.
+UVA's policies with regard to notification of digital copyright violators and sanctions on abuse are based on the provisions of the DMCA.
 You can read more about the DMCA at Wikipedia.

 You can find the U.S. Copyright Office's summary of the DMCA at https://www.copyright.gov/legislation/dmca.pdf.